These Are The Most Germ-Infested Spots On An Airplane — Avoid Them At All Costs

 Don't accept a pillow or blanket; they're often recycled from other passengers.
 Worst of all, don't use the touchscreen to watch movies or TV shows.
 Everybody who has been in your seat before you has touched that screen, too.

 Planes are nasty, so travel with caution this summer.
-For tips on how to avoid aeroplane germs, Drexel Medicine has some remedies, here.
+For tips on how to avoid airplane germs, Drexel Medicine has some remedies, here.

 Advertisement